5 reasons to study Product Design at Bangor University

 - How can I prepare myself to study Product Design at Bangor?

 - How will I know that Product Design at Bangor is the right choice for me?

 Our Research in Product Design

-At the School of Education and Human Development you will learn about the most current research findings in your field and have the opportunity to work alongside nationally and internationally renowned research experts in designing and implementing your own research.
+By studying Product Design, you will learn about the most current research findings in your field and have the opportunity to work alongside nationally and internationally renowned research experts in designing and implementing your own research.
 You will be taught by individuals who are recognised internationally for their expertise and who are invited regularly to speak at various high-profile events world-wide.